Al Davis: Losing years

-Although it was not apparent at the time, the Raiders' loss in the Super Bowl would be Davis's last hurrah.
+Although it was not apparent at the time, the Raiders' loss in Super Bowl XXXVII would be Davis's last hurrah.
 The Raiders would start to struggle and suffer seven consecutive losing seasons from 2003 to 2009, the longest drought in franchise history.
 This included double-digit loss record seasons in seven consecutive years from 2003 to 2009.
 The team cycled through multiple head coaches.
 Their 2007 first overall draft pick, quarterback JaMarcus Russell, was called "the biggest draft flop in NFL history" by FoxSports.com.
 Davis was largely blamed, and his motto of "Just win, baby!" was mocked by many.
 Russell was released by the Raiders in May 2010 and never played another down in the NFL.

 The 2011 Raiders' record was 2–2 at Davis's death.
 The day after his death, the Raiders defeated the Houston Texans 25–20 on a final play interception by safety Michael Huff in the end zone.
 The Raiders finished the season with a record of 8–8 and missed the playoffs, after starting the season 7–4.